 We are the oldest family owned-and-operated bathtub refinishing and chip repair company in the Dallas Fort Worth metroplex!

 PRICING.
 Is it an exact science?
-Well, yes and no. While we can tell you exactly what a previously-refinished, porcelain-over-cast-iron bathtub costs to strip, repair, and refinish without any pictures or measurements, we cannot tell you how much an oversized cultured marble tub would cost to refinish ... without pictures and measurements for length, width, and depth.
+Well, yes and no. While we can tell you exactly what a previously-refinished, porcelain-over-cast-iron bathtub costs to strip, repair, and refinish without any pictures or measurements, we cannot tell you how much a shower or shower floor would cost to refinish ... without pictures and measurements for height, length, and width.
 Why?
 Because the former has no variables, but the latter does.

-With that in mind, here are prices that will give you a general idea of how much it costs to refinish tubs, sinks, countertops, showers, shower floors, tub surrounds, and bathroom wall tile.
+With that in mind, here are prices that will give you a general idea of the cost to refinish tubs, tub surrounds, showers, and shower floors.
 Please note we do not refinish floor tile, because our product is not designed to be walked on.

-In addition to the cost of refinishing a bathtub, shower, shower floor, sink, or wall tile, you also have a few options - very few actually - only three to be exact: The Turnkey Service (described below), a shiny new drain and overflow cover for your shiny refinished tub, and an option to deep clean the tile surrounding the bathtub if it looks dirty.
-This is always a good idea because if the tile is less than pristine before refinishing, it will look a lot worse after the tub is refinished, simply because the tub will look like new!
+In addition to the cost of refinishing a bathtub, tub tub surround wall tile, shower, or shower floor, you also have two other options: (1) an option to have us purchase and install a shiny new drain and overflow cover for your shiny refinished tub, and (2) an option to have the tile surrounding the bathtub professionally deep-cleaned, if it looks dirty.
+This latter option is always a good idea if the tile is less than pristine-looking before refinishing, because it will look a lot worse after the tub is refinished, simply because the tub will look like new!

-IMPORTANT NOTE ABOUT THE DRAIN AND OVERFLOW COVER: Regarding the drain and overflow cover, if your existing set is old, now is the time to get a shiny, new set to match your shiny, new refinished bathtub.
-If you choose the Turnkey Service, you can purchase the set yourself that you want us to install, or we can buy it for you.
+Drain and Overflow Cover: If your existing set is old, now is the time to get a shiny, new set to match your shiny, new refinished bathtub.
+You can purchase the set yourself that you want us to install, or we can buy it for you.
 If you want us to buy it, the cost of the drain and overflow is determined by the type of finish you choose (chrome, brass, brushed nickel, oil rubbed bronze, etc.).
 The most common finish is chrome, which is $50 for the drain and overflow cover set.
 All other finishes are $75 per set.

-Refinishing vs. Deep Cleaning the Tile Surrounding your Bathtub: If you want to change the color of the tile surrounding your bathtub, refinishing is what you want.
-However, if the tile just looks extremely dirty, especially around the grout lines, it doesn't necessarily mean that the tile needs to be refinished - it may only need a really deep clean!
+Deep Cleaning Tile: If you want to change the color of the tile surrounding your bathtub, refinishing is what you want.
+However, if the tile just looks extremely dirty, it doesn't necessarily mean that the tile needs to be refinished - it may only need a really deep clean!

-But first, check for wall integrity behind the tile.
-If there are no loose tiles, the grout is still firmly in place between the tiles, and no obvious water damage, evidenced by no "spongy" feel to the tiles when you press on them, then we can deep clean them to make the entire surround look good again (this is not an ordinary type of clean that you can or would do).
+But first things first!
+Check for wall integrity behind the tile.
+If there are no loose tiles, the grout is still firmly in place between the tiles, and there is no obvious water damage (evidenced by a "spongy" feel to the tiles when you press on them), then we can deep clean them to make the entire surround look good again (this is not an ordinary type of clean that you can or would do).
 So ask us about this option.
-The cost to deep clean a standard 50sf surround (3 walls of tile that are 5 feet high) is $225.
+The cost to deep clean a standard 50sf surround (3 walls of tile that are 5 feet high) is $250.